Autodesk Education | Admins and Institutions | Unqualified Institutions

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organisations and software access for nonprofit organisations.

-Educational institutions that don’t qualify for access to free Autodesk software may have other options, including training, participation in membership organisations and software access for nonprofit organisations.

-The Membership Training Provider Programme is a collaboration between Autodesk and the national leadership of major North American trade unions.
-This effort includes personnel who manage membership training programmes.
-The programme supports membership organisations that train, test and certify their members.
-To learn more, see the membership training website (US site).
+The Membership Training Provider Program is a collaboration between Autodesk and the national leadership of major North American trade unions.
+This effort includes personnel who manage membership training programs.
+The program supports membership organizations that train, test, and certify their members.
+To learn more, see the membership training website.
+(US site)

-The Membership Training Provider Programme is currently available in North America, Ireland and Australia.
-To enrol in the programme, complete these steps:

 The Assistant can help you find answers or contact an agent.